 All of the products tested are well-known and should do well in this test.
-While we do 'create' threats by using publicly available free hacking tools, we don't write unique malware so there is no technical reason why every vendor being tested should do poorly.
+While we do 'create' threats by using publicly available free hacking tools, we don't write unique malware so there is no technical reason why any vendor being tested should do poorly.

 Consequently, it's not a shock to see all products handle the email threats very effectively.
-Panda was notable in its struggle to handle these.
 By and large the malicious websites were also ineffective, although there were a few that evaded detection.

-Malwarebytes was particularly weak in handling these in comparison to the competition.
-Targeted attacks were also handled well by most but caused some significant problems for the products from Panda and MalwareBytes.
+360 Total Security was particularly weak in handling these in comparison to the competition.
+Targeted attacks were handled well by the leaders in this test, but most products missed a lot and those from Cisco, Microsoft and Qihoo 360 (360 Total Security) were significantly weaker than the others.

-Symantec Endpoint Security blocked all of the public and targeted attacks.
-It blocked four legitimate applications, though, so it lost a few points - but not enough to move it from the number one spot.
+Norton Security blocked all of the public and targeted attacks.
+It blocked two legitimate applications, though, so it lost a few points - but not enough to move it from the number one spot.

-Kaspersky Endpoint Security came a very close second.
+Kaspersky Internet Security came a very close second.
 This is because it made no mistakes with the legitimate software and protected against 96 per cent of the threats.
 In the cases where it was compromised (with targeted attacks), it detected the attack and removed the threat, although we were still able to hack the system even after the initial malicious file was removed.